-How to Come Up With a Great Business Name
+10 Ways to Come Up with a Great Business Name

 What's in a business name?
 Everything and nothing.
 The right business name will help distinguish you from a sea of bland competitors, provide your customers with a reason to hire you, and aid in the branding of your company.
 While a business name won't make up for serious deficiency in your business operations or help you avoid selling, it's important.
 Apply these tips when choosing a name for your business.